sachem v.3 hi-end monoblock amplifier

 the new sachem v.3 (black version)

-an overview of the sachem v.3 monoblock and ... a few considerations
+an overview of the sachem v.3 monoblock and ... a few extra considerations

-The text below has been partially copied from the Owner's manual included with every sachem v.3.
-Additionally, it contains notes that are useful for understanding the "philosophy" behind the amplifier, as well as becoming aware of technical and hi-fi related issues that you will never read about in any hi-fi magazine or hear about in a hi-end shop.
+The text below has been partially copied from the Owner's manual included within every sachem v.3.
+Additionally, it contains notes that are useful for understanding the "philosophy" behind the amplifier, as well as making you aware of technical and hi-fi related issues that you will never read about in any hi-fi magazine or hear in a hi-end "temple".

 sachem v.3 - back panel

-We dedicated over a year to electrical and sonic research, completely redesigning and compacting the circuits on the PCB (printed circuit board) while widening the tracks to minimize their electrical resistance.
-Throughout this process, we meticulously evaluated various top-quality components and experimented with subtle modifications to the original circuits.
-Finally, we arrived at this v.3 version, which "doesn’t sound", or rather, "sounds" as unobtrusive as can be.
-Audiophiles often forget that hi-fi equipment should not function as an additional musical instrument with its own distinct sound: indeed, they should remain neutral machines!
+We dedicated over a year to electronic and sonic research, completely redesigning and compacting the circuits on the PCB while widening and shortening the tracks to minimise their electrical resistance.
+Throughout this process, we meticulously evaluated various top-quality new components and experimented with subtle modifications to the original circuits.
+Finally, we arrived at this v.3 version, which "doesn’t sound", or rather, "sounds" as discreetly as possible.
+Audiophiles often forget that hi-fi equipment should not function as an additional musical instrument with its own distinct sound; rather, it should remain a neutral machine!

-To achieve this essential goal, we have adopted and developed an interesting circuit, incorporating the most modern, high-performance, top-quality components, in an incredibly clean and wire-free layout, where the signal path has been shortened and optimised as well.
+To achieve this essential goal, we have adopted and developed an interesting circuit, incorporating the most modern, high-performance, top-quality components in an incredibly clean and wire-free layout.

-The greatest advantage of monoblock amplifiers is their ability to be positioned close to the speakers, minimising the length of speaker cables.
-Consequently, this setup yields a significant improvement in sound quality, dynamics, speed, and control.
-So, we highly recommend placing each monoblock very close to its speaker, in free air on a small stand or on the floor too (if not carpet).
-We do think that all the high-priced amplifiers should be made in monoblock configuration, because the use of long speaker cables, irrespective of price, make, or any divine intervention, always significantly degrades the sound.
+The greatest advantage of monoblock amplifiers is that they can be positioned close to the speakers, minimising the length of the speaker cables.
+Indeed, this setup significantly improves the sound quality, dynamics, speed, and control.
+So, we highly recommend placing each monoblock very close to its speaker, in free air on a small stand, or even on the floor (if not carpet).
+We believe all high-priced amplifiers should be made in monoblock configuration because the use of long speaker cables, regardless of price, make, or any "divine intervention", always degrades the sound.

 sachem v.3 inside.
 Please note the stunning wireless layout.